mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 Let's upgrade our already installed application to the new version `1.11-dev` using our new variable.

 Make sure you are inside the correct folder first and then upgrade:

-`cd /root/hello-kubernetes/deploy/resources/helm/hello-kubernetes/`{{execute}}:
+`cd /root/hello-kubernetes/deploy/resources/helm/hello-kubernetes/`{{execute}}

 `helm upgrade hello-kubernetes . --values values.yaml`{{execute}}

-### Verify the new version in the application
+### Verify the new version in the application and expose it

-Check details of the deployment:
+Check the details of the deployment:

 `helm list`{{execute}}

 You should now see `REVISION:2`

-Check all the resources deployed in Kubernetes:
+Check all the application resources are deployed in Kubernetes and make sure the corresponding pods are `Running`:

-`kubectl get all`{{execute}}
+`kubectl get all -l name=hello-kubernetes`{{execute}}

+All deployed resources for the app have the `hello-kubernetes` value for the `name` label.
+You can find the labels in the [YAML files](https://github.com/mluyo3414/hello-kubernetes/blob/main/deploy/resources/service.yaml#L6).
+Labels are used to group resources easily.

-Expose the application to verify it is running:
+Get the pod name and expose the application to verify it is running:

 `POD=$(kubectl get pod -o jsonpath="{.items[0].metadata.name}")`{{execute}}

 `kubectl port-forward $POD 8080:8080 --address 0.0.0.0`{{execute}}

 Click the `Display 8080` tab in the terminal window. **Notice how the image version is `1.11-dev`.
 Press `Control + C` to stop forwarding.**